salvato/QtGames/README.md

 # How to Use Qt Creator for C/C++ Game Programming (Work in progress NOT YET READY !)

-These instructions are for x86_64 Linux (I use Ubuntu but on other distribution should work too).
+These instructions are for x86_64 Linux (I use **Ubuntu** but on other distribution should work too).
-If anyone is interested I can later details how to use Qt Creator also on the Raspberry Pi.
+If anyone is interested I can later details how to use *Qt Creator* also on the **Raspberry Pi**.

 As usual, we have to fight a little with the first setup phase but after that we will have a very friendly development environment that can offer many useful supports to the programmer.

-Let’s start !
+**Let’s start !**

-From the Qt site (http://www.qt.io/download) download an up to date version of Qt (version 5.12 at the date I’m writing).
+From the *Qt* site (http://www.qt.io/download) download an up to date version of *Qt* (version 5.12 at the date I’m writing).

 You can choose between a free, open source version or a commercial one (in case you plan to distribute your work).
 I’ll go with the Open Source one (I’m only learning !).

-You will download a file whose name will resemble “qt-unified-linux-x64-3.0.6-online.run”.
+You will download a file whose name will resemble *“qt-unified-linux-x64-3.0.6-online.run”*.
 Open a terminal on the containing directory and made it executable by issuing the following command:

-chmod +x qt-unified-linux-x64-3.0.6-online.run
+`chmod +x qt-unified-linux-x64-3.0.6-online.run`

-Then you may execute, as superuser, the program and install Qt.
+Then you may execute, as *superuser*, the program and install *Qt*.
 The command is:

-sudo ./qt-unified-linux-x64-3.0.6-online.run
+`sudo ./qt-unified-linux-x64-3.0.6-online.run`

 The installation requires an internet connection and takes some time to complete.
-Once your fresh copy of Qt is installed you can start qtcreator and create your first project.
+Once your fresh copy of *Qt* is installed you can start *Qt Creator* and create your first project.

 If you don’t find the qtcreator application simply click on the  button and search for it.

-Now for the tricky part…
+**Now for the tricky part…**

-The very first time you run qtcreator you could have to specify which tools (in qtcreator terms they are called Kits) you would like to use as C, C++ compiler and as debugger.
+The very first time you run qtcreator you **could** have to specify which tools (in qtcreator terms they are called Kits) you would like to use as C, C++ compiler and as debugger.
 Don’t worry if you fail at first: you can ever amend your configuration without problems.
-In the menu bar, select Tools→Options...
-A Dialog will appear allowing to set a lot of different options.
+In the menu bar, select *Tools→Options...* A Dialog will appear allowing to set a lot of different options.
 The one we are interested in is the Kits one.

+**insert image**

 In the image above you will see some kits already installed but chances are that no kit is defined in your fresh installation.
-If this is the case, click Add to add one.
+If this is the case, click *Add* to add one.

 Way too many options can be set but to avoid an annoying long discussion is better to look at the following image and try to reproduce the values shown:

+**insert image**

-When everything is OK press Apply and you are ready to start your first project.
+When everything is OK press *Apply* and you are ready to start your first project.

-In the Menu bar click on File → New File or Project then in the appearing dialog choose Non-Qt Project and Plain C++ Application
+In the Menu bar click on *File → New File or Project* then in the appearing dialog choose *Non-Qt Project* and *Plain C++ Application*

-Click on Choose and a new dialog will appear that allows to assign a name and a path for our new application.
+Click on *Choose* and a new dialog will appear that allows to assign a name and a path for our new application.

+**insert image**

-Click Next and leave qmake as the Build system as shown in the next dialog:
+Click *Next* and leave *qmake* as the *Build system* as shown in the next dialog:

+**insert image**

 Another dialog will appear allowing to choose the Kit (or Kits) to use for building your project.
 Choose the one you have set in the setup phase:

+**insert image**

-Clicking Next will shows the last Dialog allowing to choose a “Source Version Control System” to use (I’ll not go into this but I warmly suggest you to use one as suggested in the Brian’s book).
+Clicking *Next* will shows the last Dialog allowing to choose a *“Source Version Control System”* to use (I’ll not go into this but I warmly suggest you to use one as suggested in the *Brian’s* book).

 Now you will enter the developing environment with a skeleton of your first application.

-Just to be sure of having the system up and running click on the  button and run the program.
-A terminal will open and your first Hello World should appear:
+Just to be sure of having the system up and running click on the **insert image** button and run the program.

+A terminal will open and your first *Hello World* should appear:

+**insert image**

-Now that we are sure that our qtcreator is able to find all the tools needed to compile, link and run our program we may proceed to set up the environment needed for our game development.
+Now that we are sure that our *Qt Creator* is able to find all the tools needed to compile, link and run our program we may proceed to set up the environment needed for our game development.

-The libraries
+**The libraries**

 We will need some libraries to easy our work.
 Some libraries are the same suggested in the book as there are versions for both the Arm architecture and the x86-64 one, others are different but don’t be afraid since it is simple to get and install them.
 The required libraries are:
     • glfw
     • glm
     • glew
     • stb
     • bullet
-Please refer to the Brian’s book for the library installation.
-My suggestion is to have a sub‑folder (which I call external) of my main folder in which to place all the required libraries.
+Please refer to the *Brian’s* book for the library installation.
+My suggestion is to have a sub‑folder (which I call `external`) of my main folder in which to place all the required libraries.
 This can made easier the finding of the headers and lib files.

-Regarding the glfw library you can download the Linux sources from: https://www.glfw.org/download.html
+Regarding the `glfw` library you can download the Linux sources from:

+https://www.glfw.org/download.html

 Follow the instructions to compile the library from the sources.

-You need a few more libraries to develop OpenGL applications but don’t panic!
-They are easily downloaded by issuing the following command from a terminal window: sudo apt install libglu1-mesa-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev If you don’t have bullet installed on your system please install it with this command: sudo apt install libbullet-dev
+You need a few more libraries to develop *OpenGL* applications but don’t panic!
+They are easily downloaded by issuing the following command from a terminal window:

+`sudo apt install libglu1-mesa-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`

+If you don’t have bullet installed on your system please install it with this command:

+`sudo apt install libbullet-dev`

 Now that you have all the needed libraries and support files on your computer you can start enjoying your new IDE.
 If you look at the folder of your first program (the one we have made to check the Qt installation) you will find a file with the extension .pro.
 It acts like a Makefile indicating qtcreator which tools, include folder, library folder and library files to use for building your application.
 All the magics stay there.
 The simplest way to proceed is to start with a skeleton of a .pro you may copy and personalize